 Sedeno Rodríguez admitted to investigators that a man named "Miggy," known for his involvement in human trafficking from the Bahamas, contacted him in Homestead.

-Sedeno Rodríguez also mentioned that a second individual, nicknamed "Pito," would provide the destination and the cash.
+Sedeno Rodríguez also mentioned that a second individual, nicknamed "Pito," would provide the destination location and the cash.

 Villares stated that Sedeno Rodríguez recruited him for the operation, offering him 500 dollars to assist with the transportation.

-He also stated that Cicilia Rodríguez rented the U-Haul truck and that the plan was to drop off the immigrants "near a hardware store" in Miami-Dade.
+He also stated that Cicilia Rodríguez rented the U-Haul truck, and that the plan was to drop off the immigrants "near a hardware store" in Miami-Dade.

 According to records, Villares and Sedeno Rodríguez were held at the Federal Detention Center in downtown Miami until this Wednesday.